Improve your hearing, improve your health: 5 surprising connections

 3. ACHIEVE healthy aging Johns Hopkins Bloomberg School of Public Health.
 Accessed December 18, 2023.

-4. Loneliness and social isolation linked to serious health conditions Centers for Disease Control and Prevention.
-Last reviewed April 29, 2021.
+4. Health effects of social isolation and loneliness Centers for Disease Control and Prevention.
+Last reviewed March 26, 2024.

 5. Hearing loss: a common problem for older adults National Institute on Aging.
 Last reviewed January 19, 2023.